djw110/VSPhysics/README.md

 - Extensive use of abstract classes, pointers, references, and dividing headers and source properly
 - An enumerated type used for determining rotation direction of a body
-- A functional application that runs and validates user input (Takes which key the user presses and responds accordingly)
+- A functional application that runs and validates user input: Takes key inputs and text inputs and validates if they are valid values
 - Zero bugs at time of submission.

 ### Dependencies & Citations